Skip to Content

 My throttle cable does not work.
 What is wrong?

-Your lawn mower’s throttle cable controls the throttle of the engine.
-It’s the part that kickstarts the engine and also commands the speed of your mower’s blades.
 If the mower doesn’t respond or the engine dies down to the throttle handle’s adjustments, it is a clear sign that something’s wrong with the throttle cable, and you may want to find out what’s wrong.
-A throttle cable may be very tiny, but it coordinates your mower’s engine parts’ functioning the moment you pull it.
-Modern lawn mowers have automatic throttle cables.

-Before starting with the more detailed procedure to replace or fix the cable, you first need to diagnose the problem.
 First, check if the cable is broken.
-In that case, you can pull the cable out of the outer tube.
+In that case, you can remove the cable from the outer tube.
 If the cable is broken somewhere in the middle, it is simple.
 There is no other option than to replace the cable.
 If the Z-tip is broken, it may seem that the whole cable is broken.
 But that is not the case.
-If you pull the cable out of the outer tube, you can see that the whole cable length is still in one piece.
-If that is the case, probably the Z-tip is broken.
-That is something we can fix with a new Z-tip.

-In case the throttle cable does not work well but is not broken, it can mean that it is just stuck.
-This is possible if the inner cable starts rusting or dirt has entered the outer tube.
-The best fix you can try is to use some WD-40 to lubricate the inner cable.
+This is possible if the inner cable rusts or dirt enters the outer tube.
+The best fix you can try is to use some WD-40 to lubricate the internal cable.
 Spray it and then try to move the cable a couple of times.
-If you notice that it works better, you can repeat the same process a couple of times.
-If it does not work, you should replace the throttle cable.
+If you notice that it works better, you can repeat the same process several times.

-How does a Lawnmower Throttle Cable Break?
+How Does a Lawnmower Throttle Cable Break?

-As you use your lawnmower over time, the cable gets stretched or worn out, resulting in breakage.
-A broken throttle cable is difficult to push, giving you an idea that it’s time to change the throttle cable.
-When the cable breaks, there won’t be enough power supplied to the mower’s engine, so a broken cable has to be replaced at the earliest.
+Using your lawnmower over time, the cable gets stretched or worn out, resulting in breakage.
+A broken throttle cable is difficult to push, giving you the idea that it’s time to change the throttle cable.

 Guide for Fixing the Z-tip from a Lawnmower Throttle Cable